 So I’m having one of our regular phone calls and she’s delighted to know I’m coming home from university for the weekend and will be around for Sunday lunch or “grandma dinner” as we call it.

 “Do you have any special requests?” she would always ask.
-And I’d always say “Can we have the chocolate meringue pudding?”
+And I’d always say “Can we have the chocolate semolina pudding?”

-But I loved this comforting chocolate semolina pudding baked in the oven and topped with meringue and much as I loved my new life in London, I relished my Grandma’s Sunday dinners and puddings.
-Until today I had never eaten again it since the last time she made it for me, easily 10 years ago.
+But I loved this comforting chocolate semolina pudding baked in the oven and topped with meringue.
+Much as I loved my new life in London, I relished my Grandma’s Sunday dinners and puddings.
+Until today, I had never eaten again, it since the last time she made it for me, easily 10 years ago.

 Her version for some reason was mint flavoured with flaked chocolate sprinkles on the meringue.
 I seemed to like it this way at the time (but then I liked instant whip then too) but didn’t much fancy mint in my reprisal.